Child & Adolescent Psychotherapy

 Training Location: London.
 Full-time course.

-Since 2014 IPCAPA at the British Psychotherapy Foundation (bpf) and the Anna Freud Centre/UCL have collaborated to produce an innovative and exciting Doctorate in Child and Adolescent Psychotherapy.
+Since 2014 IPCAPA at the British Psychotherapy Foundation (bpf) and Anna Freud /UCL have collaborated to produce an innovative and exciting Doctorate in Child and Adolescent Psychotherapy.
 This four year full time programme will lead to the award of DPsych and professional membership of the Association of Child Psychotherapists (ACP) as well as the bpf.

 The IPCAPA at the bpf training in child & adolescent psychoanalytic psychotherapy professional doctorate has been designed to provide trainees with an excellent clinical training, fully integrated with a knowledge and experience of the research skills that will be necessary for those working in the modern NHS.